msmiley/volante-mongo/README.md

 ## Options

-Options are changed using the `volante-console.options` event with an options object:
+Options are changed using the `volante-mongo.connect` event with an options object:

 ```js
 hub.emit('volante-mongo.connect', {